Traffic Light Recognition Failures: Backup Systems Explained

 Most TLR pipelines in connected and autonomous vehicles use camera imagery processed by detection and classification models, often fused with map data and V2X.

-• Preprocessing: color correction and region-of-interest cropping reduce search space.
+• Preprocessing: color correction and region-of-interest cropping reduce the search space.

 • Detection and classification: neural models find signal heads and decide phase (red/yellow/green, arrows).